DeniseSl22/SPARQLTutorialBioSB2019/README.md

 # SPARQLTutorialsSB2019
 Setup for the proposed BioSB 2019 tutorial on SPARQL.
 BioSB [website](https://www.biosb.nl/2018/12/biosb-2019-call-for-breakout-sessions/) with more info.
 Deadline: 14th of January.
+Send in and accepted for workshop!
+Will ask Femke for more information.

 Required info:
 1. Your name (and names of potential co-organizers)